Cornflakes1009/iOSExamples/README.md

 iOSExamples is a collection of tutorial projects that I've worked on and useful references that I've encountered.

 ## BrightSky
-iOS Project using programmatic UIKit https://www.youtube.com/watch?v=NPaFOk-uU68&list=PL5PR3UyfTWvd8uwGRszrhBcC9lS7upkOd
+iOS Project using programmatic UIKit, RevenueCat Paywalls, and MVVM. https://www.youtube.com/watch?v=NPaFOk-uU68&list=PL5PR3UyfTWvd8uwGRszrhBcC9lS7upkOd

 ## Crypto App